-Los Angeles in California is one of the most top cities to visit in the USA.
+Los Angeles in California is one of the most popular cities to visit in the USA.
 There’s plenty of attractions that have made this city a popular tourist destination, and if you’re travelling in the USA with your dog, you’ll quite likely to pass through this city.
 So, how dog-friendly is Los Angeles?
-And what is there to do in LA with a dog?

 Dog-Friendly Things to Do in LA